 This loan is awarded to eligible students with financial need.
 There is no application for this loan - it is awarded using the information submitted on the FAFSA.
 For more information on this loan, please see the following link: Federal Perkins Loan.

 Description: Low interest rate loans made by the federal government.
-The Subsidized Stafford loan is a need-based loan that does not accrue any interest until 6 months after a student graduates, withdraws, or is enrolled on a less than ½ time level.
+The Subsidized Direct loan is a need-based loan that does not accrue any interest until a student graduates, withdraws, or is enrolled on a less than ½ time level.

 Amounts Determined By: Need, Cost of Clarke education, and other financial aid received